iltekin/lottery/readme.md

 ## 🤝 Support

-For questions or support, please visit [sansli.top/contact](https://sansli.top/contact)
+For questions or support, please send an email to sezeriltekin@gmail.com

 ## 📜 License